SADevs/sadevs.github.io/content/articles/AdventOfCode-2018.md

 There should be an input box for you to enter the private leaderboard code below to join in on the reindeer games.

-Or if that is too complicated for you, *cough Omar*, just use the link [here](https://adventofcode.com/2018/leaderboard/private) and enter the code below.
+Or if that is too complicated for you, just use the link [here](https://adventofcode.com/2018/leaderboard/private) and enter the code below.

 **SA DEVS PRIVATE LEADERBOARD CODE**

 `215653-c4570711`

 You can also post comments / questions / ~~boast of programming superiority~~ help other members of the SADev community.
-This should be a **FUN** way to interact with each other. **#devsbeingbros**
+This should be a **FUN** way to interact with each other.

 ## Is this worth my time